 The Certified Angus Beef Program was formed in 1978 to provide assurances of beef quality and flavor to consumers, who during the 1970s were largely dissatisfied with beef quality.
 It was a venture that strengthened relationships between the American Angus Association, the world's largest beef cattle registry, and beef producers, packers and distributors.

 Today, Certified Angus Beef LLC (CAB) functions as a not-for-profit division of the American Angus Association.
-The Association is comprised of nearly 30,000 rancher members who are dedicated to producing high quality beef, superior in taste and tenderness.
+The Association is comprised of tens of thousands of rancher members dedicated to producing high quality beef that’s superior in taste and tenderness.
 The Certified Angus Beef ® brand is the industry's oldest and most successful brand.

 John Stika is the third president to lead Certified Angus Beef LLC.
 He was appointed in November 2006.